juancarloskatigbak8/Stock-Price-Prediction/README.md

 jupyter notebook

-this will then open Jupyter Notebook in your web browser and once inside Jupyter Notebook, open part1.ipynb
+this will then open Jupyter Notebook in your web browser and once inside Jupyter Notebook, open part1.ipynb and run each code using shift + enter

 Part 2: Data Analysis & Machine Learning - uses 4 technical indicators to enhance the dataset (Simple & Exponential Moving Averages, Moving Average Convergence Divergence, Bollinger Bands, and Stochastic Oscillator), trains Linear Regression & Random Forest, and compares Pandas vs Polars.
 (Output: Evaluation metrics MAE, MSE, and R² Score used for both algorithms)